7 Real estate negotiation tactics - The actual price of a property

 The duration of the contract

 The time it takes to complete the real estate development will be determined by the project's size, scope, and market conditions.
 Unknown factors may cause the project to be delayed, so the developer should strive for a lengthier time frame.
-There should be sufficient time to complete feasibility studies, planning, real estate development finance, building, construction, marketing, and unit sales.

 The rate of interest